Logo

 OSCE Scenarios

-There are 10 rooms that make up the assessment area, known as a 'circuit'.
-Candidates will complete the whole circuit.
-Each room has scenario instructions, candidates will have two (2) minutes to read these instructions before entering the room.
+There are ten (10) scenarios to be completed for the OSCE.
+Candidates will complete all ten (10) scenarios.
+Candidates will have two (2) minutes to read each scenario instructions before entering the room.

-Once in the room you will have eight (8) minutes to complete the scenario.
-All 10 OSCE scenarios will start and finish simultaneously, and candidates will move through the circuit in sequence.
+Once in the room candidates will have eight (8) minutes to complete the scenario.
+All ten (10) OSCE scenarios will start and finish simultaneously, and candidates will move through the circuit in sequence.

 Each room has all necessary equipment to complete the scenario effectively.